bearcove/vixen/internal/DESIGN.md

 ---

-## Architecture: Everything is a Service
+## Architecture: Everything Durable Crosses a Service Boundary

-From day one, everything is a service boundary.
+From day one, all durable storage and execution crosses a service boundary.
 This sets up for:
 - Daemonization
 - Remote workers
 - CI parity